clelantoson/doonething-terms/README.md

 ## 10. Auto-Renewal

-Do One Thing Pro subscriptions automatically renew unless canceled at least 24 hours before the end of the current subscription period.
+CapyDo Pro subscriptions automatically renew unless canceled at least 24 hours before the end of the current subscription period.

 Your Apple account will be charged for renewal within 24 hours before the end of the current subscription period, unless auto-renewal is turned off.